 According to section 49 of the land acquisition act, a part of the house or building cannot be acquired under the act.
 When collector issued a genera notice under this act for a scheme of land acquisition, such notice is published in the newspapers having circulation over the area to be acquired.

-After the publication of scheme, resident has right to file objection before the collector about the land acquired.
-Section 49 specially makes rule that part of the house or building shall not be acquired under this act.
+After the publication of the scheme, the resident has the right to file an objection before the collector about the land acquired.
+Section 49 especially makes a rule that part of the house or building shall not be acquired under this act.
 Certain provision is made in this regard.

-Conclusion is that part of the property cannot be acquired under this act without consent of the owner.
-If owner gives his consent then he is entitled to get compensation to only such part of the property which is acquired.
+The conclusion is that part of the property cannot be acquired under this act without the consent of the owner.
+If the owner gives his consent then he is entitled to get compensation to only such part of the property which is acquired.
 Rest of the property shall remain in his ownership and no compensation shall be granted under section 23.

 If objects partial acquisition of his house or building or court found that the acquisition of the part will render the full and unimpaired use of the remaining portion of the house or building impracticable.
 Then the government is bound to acquire the whole property of the house.